 Genegas spent four years staying at home with her two young children and found it a challenge to return to the practice of law.
 “It took dozens of interviews before someone took a chance on me,” she said.

 “Don’t lose hope,” Genegas advises those currently struggling to reenter the workforce.
 “Employers underestimate what doesn’t fit between the four corners of a resume.
 You really have to promote yourself.
 You are your own best advocate.”

 Nicole Carpenter has been a part of the Women's Leadership Institute since its inception in 2015 as a member of the Advisory Board.
-In 2017, Nicole began serving as the communications and operations manager.
+In 2017, Nicole moved over as an integral part of the WLI team.
 In addition to the Women's Leadership Institute, Nicole continues to advocate for women as an author, speaker...